 “Being a toastmaster is a life-changing experience, it not only broadens your opportunities but gives you purpose in your life… Deep down in everyone lies a talent that can only be discovered when we stretch out in the dark.
 I encourage everyone to discover their passion and live their destiny by joining the toastmaster club.”

 How true this is!
-Everyone here, do you think that Kowloon-Singapore Toastmaster Club is a Great club?
+Everyone here, do you think that our club is a Great club?
 I can’t hear you.

 “Hear from people whose lives were changed by the Toastmasters program!

 Experience how Toastmasters can help you improve your communication and leadership skills!”